Home » Fundamental Analysis

 Unexpected elections are another interesting case for traders.
 Such sudden and unexpected events may be the result of corruption scandals, or a non-confidence vote or some other situation and they could potentially trigger chaos in the market.

 Also, upheaval among the population of a given country can pose even greater risks.
 Protests, walk-outs and more extreme forms of civil unrest could trigger economic uncertainty, loss of credit rating and more intense political instability.
-All these circumstances are likely to cause the local currency to considerably depreciate, in a short-term at least.
-In a longer-term, such disturbances are likely to ease, while the local currency will probably remain near exchange rates reflecting the country’s GDP growth outlook.
+All these circumstances are likely to cause the local currency to considerably depreciate, at least in the short term.
+In a longer term, such disturbances are likely to ease, while the local currency will probably remain near exchange rates reflecting the country’s GDP growth outlook.

 exchange Natural disasters – Such events could have devastating effects on valuation of national currencies.
 Floods, tornadoes, earthquakes, hurricanes, volcanic eruptions and so on can severely damage not only the infrastructure of a country, but also its morale, while inducing high volatility in local financial markets.